tu2-atmanand/task-board-docs/docs/6_Features/16_Dependency_Map.md

 - **Zoom & Pan**: Navigate the canvas to see your entire project
 - **Edit Tasks**: Click on nodes to edit task details
 - **Manage Layout**: Arrange tasks to reflect your project flow

-## Requirements for Map View

-- **Experimental Features Enabled**: This feature must be enabled in settings
-- **Task IDs**: Tasks must have an ID property to appear on the map
-  - Format: `🆔 4` or other ID formats
-  - Auto-assignment is recommended for ease of use
-- **Task Properties**: Tasks should have proper metadata (title, description, status, etc.)

 ## Best Practices